About this day

 Lateral thinking in mathematics Paul Sloane, Destination Innovation

 Lateral thinking means coming at the problem from a different point of view, challenging your assumptions and finding a clever and different solution.
-It applies in Maths as well as many other walks of life.
-Paul Sloane is co-author of Mathematical Lateral Thinking Puzzles.
-He will challenge and confront students with puzzles and fresh ideas.
-He will show how there is often a more elegant and pleasing solution than that offered by a routine approach.
+Paul will show how it applies in Maths as well as many other walks of life.

 About Paul Sloane

-Paul Sloane read Engineering at Trinity Hall, Cambridge.
-He is the leading author of books of lateral thinking puzzles, many of which are co-authored with Des MacHale.
+Paul Sloane is the leading author of books of lateral thinking puzzles, many of which are co-authored with Des MacHale.
 He also writes on innovation, open innovation and crowdsourcing.